paultopia/pdfmerge/readme.md

 ## Misc info

 This is just a learning project, plus because my [original pdf merging cli](https://github.com/paultopia/mergepdfs) seems to get the order wrong sometimes + has an annoying java dependency.
-Mostly follwing instructions in [this excellent tutorial](https://www.swiftbysundell.com/posts/building-a-command-line-tool-using-the-swift-package-manager) for structuring the project.
+Mostly following instructions in [this excellent tutorial](https://www.swiftbysundell.com/posts/building-a-command-line-tool-using-the-swift-package-manager) for structuring the project.

 Now contains &#8734;% more tests!
 (Only of the happy path though.)